alyssadeleo/hello-world/exercises.md

 PROCESS: Use one word from each letter of the alphabet (in order)

 A bear can dance every Friday, given he is just kidding.
 Later, many new observers presented quite readily, seated to unwind very willingly.
 Xylophones yell zoom!

+TAROKO GORGE REMIX - Toy Garbage

+What aspects of the remix are the same?

+This remix has the same visual structure as the Taroko Gorge, with lines appearing and scrolling/moving upwards towards the top of the screen, until they disappear.
+Like the Taroko Gorge, you have to read the poem at a fast pace to keep up, because the lines move up and eventually disappear every second or so.

+What aspects of the remix are different?

+The content of the poem itself is different.
+Where the Taroko Gorge references the national park in Taiwan, this poem references numerous, toys and games, such as Barbies, Mario Kart, Baby Alive, Mr. Potato Head, Furbies and more.
+These are all staples of capitalism and mass consumption, and the title of the poem seems to imply that all these toys/games are essentially garbage, in the end.
+The background colour and font styles are also different.
+The Takoro Gorge has a dark green background with simple lilac writing, while Toy Garbage has a background with striped pastel colours and uses the childish font style Comic Sans.
+Reading the Taroko Gorge is a more calming and picturesque experience, while Toy Garage is quite action-packed, almost exploring a war or battle between famous toys and games.

+Is the remix successful (why or why not)?

+This remix is certainly successful in being a different variation of the Taroko Gorge poem.
+While retaining similar structural elements, the content and overall appearance is much more chaotic and overstimulating.
+I found the remix itself to be a fun read, filled with nostalgia for my childhood, and I appreciated all the toy references.
+Beyond that however, I struggled to connect with the poem or understand what exactly it was trying to say.
+As previously mentioned, I think it may have something to do with waste and mass consumption, given the title, but this was not exactly clear to me.